denoland/std/http/README.md

 order-aware regarding request context, even for arbitrary nesting.

-This means that Typescript will error if you try to use a chain as a handler for e.g. `listenAndServe` if that chain does not satisfy all it's internal context requirements itself in the right order.
+This means that Typescript will error if you try to use a chain as a handler for e.g. `listenAndServe` if that chain does not satisfy all its internal context requirements itself in the right order.
 An example using the two middleares we wrote above: